 - Consider expanding amount of time allowed on an exam for all students to eliminate need to modify time for individuals

 - Currently, modification to an exam time has to be changed on each individual exam, for each individual student with time extension as an accommodation

 - Post class notes on an accessible course Website, D2L OR assist students in locating a volunteer classmate to provide notes

-- Identify your course readings and schedule early to allow time to create of accessible materials.
+- Identify your course readings and schedule early to allow time to create accessible materials.

-- Re-download articles from journals – many are now an accessible format
+- Re-download articles from journals – many are now in an accessible format.

 - Ensure an electronic version of the text is accessible for assistive technologies and possibly mobile devices

 - Check with vendors about accessibility of pre-packaged/third-party software used for homework solutions, assignments, assessments, etc.

 - Includes lecture capture, pre-recorded videos and third party videos.
 When requesting streaming videos from the UA Library, request captioned versions.